qlik-oss/core-website/docs/tutorials/monitoring-and-scaling.md

 ## General principles and scaling characteristics of QIX

-It is a good start to read up on how the most resource intensive service (QIX) works, handles resource and what drives it.
+It is recommended to start by reading up on how the most resource intensive service (QIX) works, handles resource and what drives it.
-That is available in the following document.

 [Monitoring and scaling QIX](./../documentation/services/qix-engine.md)

-## The real world use cases
+## Real world use cases

 Frontira can be used in many different ways.
 The documents available here cover vastly different, but relevant, implementations.